lilynaza/hoilday_weather/README.md

 # hoilday_weather
-A Project to identify the best weather to for holidays in Beijing.
+A Project to identify the best weather for holidays in Beijing.